Did you find a bird in distress?

 First, did you observe the bird before approaching it?

-Put on gloves, he could hurt you!
+Put on gloves, it could hurt you!

 If it is a nestlings of less than 4 weeks, first try to locate the nest, and if you have access put it back inside, the parents will continue to take care of it; That’s what’s going to be best for him!